 Why Have Your Own Research Panel?

-If you’re carrying out research, you’ve got two options when it comes to gathering responses – outsource to a research agency or recruit and manage your own research panel.
+If you’re carrying out research, you have two options when it comes to gathering responses – outsource to a research agency or recruit and manage your own research panel.

-- Increase response rates – Your panel members have opted in so they’re more invested in your research and your organisation
+- Increase response rates – Your respondents have opted in so they’re more invested in your research and your organisation.
+They already know your brand and are less likely to see requests as spam (which is a risk if it comes from an out-sourced provider that they don’t know)

-- Build deeper insights – By going back to the same group again and again, you can build rich respondent profiles to help target the right people with the right study
+- Build deeper insights – By going back to the same group again and again, you can build rich respondent profiles to help target the right people with the right study.
+You can also use historical data to better identify and understand trends within the group.

 With an outsourced research agency on the other hand, you can bring in expertise to make sure all the fundamentals are in place, from having the right sample size to setting up your questions to get the data you need.